StudyFrenchSpanish

 You can also learn Spanish dialects, for example, Mexican or the one from Spain, or learn Russian Cyrillic or one of the artificial and sign languages.

-If we merge official and community-driven courses, it would be more than 200 language courses in dozens of different tongues.
+If we merge official and community-driven courses, it will be more than 200 language courses in dozens of different tongues.

-Memrise offers lessons on Bahasa, Dutch, English, Korean, Chinese, Thai, Finnish, Japanese, Turkish, Vietnamese, Nordic languages, among many others.
+Memrise offers lessons in Bahasa, Dutch, English, Korean, Chinese, Thai, Finnish, Japanese, Turkish, Vietnamese, and Nordic languages, among many others.

 The list is endless, and many are in development, too.
 Whatever you need, the chances are you will find one on Memrise.